HLopez118/Neural-Networks---Image-Classification-Fun-Project/README.md

 These are shallow and deep neural networks focused on binary classification, using different activation functions.

 This project uses the methods learned in the class to classify an image as either a hotdog or not a hotdog.

+The code could be applied to any other binary classification problem.

 Data is obtained from: https://www.kaggle.com/dansbecker/hot-dog-not-hot-dog/data.